department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 - [Paid-Up-Additional-(PUA)-Insurance](##Paid-Up-Additional-(PUA)-Insurance)
 <br>
 <br>
-**Note:** If you have one of these life insurance policies and need to make a payment, we require that all payments be made by Electronic Fund Transfer (EFT).
-We won’t accept other payment methods (like paper checks). <br>
+**Note:** If you have one of these life insurance policies and need to make a payment, you must pay by Electronic Fund Transfer (EFT).
+We can't accept other payment methods (like paper checks). <br>

 [Learn more about EFT](https://www.benefits.va.gov/INSURANCE/payments-eft.asp)